CCN-Support/CCN_Wiki/docs/source/troubleshooting.rst

 Optoacoustics Headphones
 ------------------------

-Issues With Audio:

-Unit Won't Turn On
+.. dropdown:: Unit won't turn on
   This may happen if a group forgets to turn the system off at the end of their session and it stays on for a long time before finally being switched off.
 Turn the unit off and leave it off for some time, perhaps while you are setting up and registering your participant.
 Try pressing the switch again and repeat until it turns on.
 It may take a few cycles of switch flipping, but the unit has always come back on before long.

-No Task/Computer Audio Through Headphones:
+.. dropdown:: The task/computer audio isn't playing through headphones:

   1. If your participant reports no audio from the computer you are playing it from, but can hear your voice as you speak to them, check the cable connections at the back of the Optoacoustics box.
 The skinny black cable (labelled "Optoacoustics", connects the box to your computer) should be plugged into the "Line 1 In" port.
   2. Turn off the Optoacoustics box.
 Replug the skinny black cable (labelled "Optoacoustics") and the other, slightly thicker black cable to its left (the power cable).
   3. Check that the two round, silver buttons on the main face of the box are both pushed in.
   4. Check that your computer volume is turned up.
   5. Check that the volume knob on the box is turned up and the balance knob is in the middle.

-Audio Through One Side of Headphones Only:
+.. dropdown:: Audio plays through one side of headphones only:

   1. Check that the balance knob is not turned all the way to one side.
 Turn off the box and leave it off for a few minutes.
 While waiting, replug the Line 1 In cable.
 This is the skinny black cable labelled Optoacostics that connects the box to your computer.
   2. Replace the Line 1 In cable.
 Find a new aux cable in the control room cabinets (likely in the box labelled "AV Cables") and try using it.

-Users in Control Room Cannot Hear Task Audio:
+.. dropdown:: Audio Output is Unbalanced:

+  Check the knob in the upper left corner of the back of the unit.
+Turn it until the dot at the top of the dial is lined up in the middle.
+The knob should always stay in this position, as it ensures that the audio will not be played in one ear more than the other.

+.. dropdown:: Users in control room cannot hear task audio:

   1. If your participant can hear the audio playing from your computer, but you cannot, first check the speaker knob at the top-right side of the box.
 Turn it up if it is low.
   2. Press the circular button right below it.
 It should be lit green.
   3. Replace the Line 1 In cable.
 See the section directly previous, as these problems sometimes occur together and can both be resolved with a new cable.

-Issues With ANC:

-Noise Cancellation Stops:
-The most common reason that noise cancellation stops completely is because the stimulus presented is too loud and overshoots the safety threshold (111dB).
+.. dropdown:: Noise cancellation stopped on its own The most common reason that noise cancellation stops completely is because the stimulus presented is too loud and overshoots the safety threshold (111dB).

   1. This can be avoided by making sure the volume on your stimulus machine is at max and you can control/adjust the volume of the headphones using the 'Line 1' dial on the top of the unit.
   2. Doing a volume test before your scan starts can help.
   3. Start with the 'Line 1' volume dial in the middle (facing the top), and adjust as needed.
   Note: There is no need to adjust the 'Line 2' volume dial, it doesn't do anything to affect the sound unless you have two volume sources!

-Noise Cancellation Fading:
+.. dropdown:: Noise cancelling is fading
   Studies that run numerous functional tasks, or have sequences in between functional runs that don't use the ANC function, will notice that over time the algorithm used to produce the noise cancellation may fade and the quality of the noise cancellation will diminish.

   1. The most effective way to avoid this is adding another short learning sequence into your protocol.
   2. Stopping the algorithm just before the end of your sequence and starting the algorithm again just after your next sequence starts up again has proven somewhat effective in keeping the ANC feature intact.

-Audio Output is Unbalanced:

-1. Check the knob in the upper left corner of the back of the unit.
-Turn it until the dot at the top of the dial is lined up in the middle.
-The knob should always stay in this position, as it ensures that the audio will not be played in one ear more than the other.

 .. raw:: html